Jilocasin/TerraDuino/README.md

 * I/O panels for DHT22 temperature and humidity sensors
 * Single rotary encoder with a user-friendly UI for configuration

+# Status
+Most features are still missing and will be added over time.
+Bare with me, guys.

 # User interface
 Based on concepts of the Android platform TerraDuino consists of *Activities* and *Views*.
 An *Activity* is a single full-screen element the user can interact with.
 It consists of multiple *Views* (or rather *Renderable* objects), each representing a logical UI block element.